sfc-gh-dchaffelson/openflow-regulatory-reporting-demo/setup/04_PROCESSOR_SETUP.md

 If properties or relationships are not visible in the Configure dialog, the processor failed to load properly.

-Check for code issues:
-- If you modified `PrepareRegulatoryFile.py`, check for syntax errors
+**Common Cause - OpenFlow on SPCS:** Missing External Access Integration for PyPI.

+**Symptoms:**
+- Processor appears on canvas after upload
+- No properties displayed in Configure dialog
+- OpenFlow Runtime logs show: "Failed to download dependencies for Python Processor"

+**Solution:** Configure External Access Integration for PyPI access.
+See [01_SNOWFLAKE_SETUP.md](01_SNOWFLAKE_SETUP.md) Step 1.

+**Other causes:**
+- Syntax errors in `PrepareRegulatoryFile.py` (if modified)
-- Verify the processor class structure matches NiFi Python Processor API requirements
+- Invalid processor class structure
-- Refresh your browser (Ctrl+F5 / Cmd+F5) after making corrections
+- Browser cache (try Ctrl+F5 / Cmd+F5)

 ### Dependency Installation

 When you first add the processor to canvas, OpenFlow installs dependencies from PyPI (lxml, signxml, cryptography, pyzipper).
-This requires internet connectivity.

-If you encounter errors:
+**Requirements:**
+- **OpenFlow BYOC:** Direct internet connectivity to PyPI (usually available by default)
-- If running OpenFlow in SPCS (Snowpark Container Services), verify it has an External Access Integration (EAI) configured for PyPI access
+- **OpenFlow SPCS:** External Access Integration configured for PyPI (see above)

-- Verify OpenFlow has internet connectivity to PyPI
-- Ensure no firewall rules block PyPI access
-- You may see temporary errors while dependencies install; wait a few moments
+Dependencies install automatically on first use.
+Wait a few moments if you see temporary errors during initial processor load

 ---